rmast/rpi-build-and-boot/README-Windows.md

 ```
 I used a similar Ubuntu 14.04-install from VMWare with a SD-card mounted as second harddrive, but that should also be possible with VirtualBox.
 You can use sfdisk -d /dev/sdb instead of fdisk -d (image) to show the exact entries as mentioned in the original readme.

+I also tried the steps for the Vagrant Ubuntu/Trusty64, and Ubuntu/Xenial64 setups.
+Ubuntu/Trusty64 also works.
+Ubuntu/Xenial64 at the time of this writing (2016-08-15) still has issues with the /vagrant - share and another login-name.